openstack/nova/doc/source/user/upgrade.rst

    * For maximum safety (no failed API operations), gracefully shutdown all the services (i.e. SIG_TERM) except nova-compute.

+   * Before restarting services with new code, perform the release-specific readiness check with ``nova-status upgrade check``.
+See the :ref:`nova-status upgrade check <nova-status-checks>` for more details on status check.

    * Start all services on the new code, with ``[upgrade_levels]compute=auto`` in nova.conf.
 It is safest to start nova-conductor first and nova-api last.
 Note that you may